 History in the making you might say.
 It will be a very interesting TV event, for all lovers of Music and all things Cultural, North and South, and while I am playing with my old colleagues in De Dannan, a solo piece with Carl Hession, and then the opportunity to launch my new Band The Provenance, seen here, I’m fierce excited about the entire affair!”

-Two intriguing new developments were mentioned in Frankie’s comments.
+An intriguing new development was mentioned in Frankie’s comments:

 Buy various new and pre-owned CDs here